kkrawczykpl/qr_generator/README.md

  * 1.Go to <your_domain>/admin/config/content/qr_generator or Admin settings -> Content -> QR Code Generator
  * 2.Type ID of Node
  * 3.Download image or save URL.

+## TROUBLESHOOTING
+If there is problem with generating QR Code, website throw a small rectangle - Check if directory /sites/default/files/pictures/qr_codes exists.
+If not - create it.

 ## AUTHOR
 Module was created by Krzyszotf Krawczyk for Google Code-In 2018